Charles A. Hamilton – Pro-Slavery Leader

 Massacre of Marais des Cygnes, Kansas.

 Hamilton is best known as the perpetrator of the Marais des Cygnes Massacre on May 19, 1858.
-Afterward, the governor offered a reward of $500 for Hamilton’s apprehension but he wasn’t captured.
-When Hamilton came to Kansas he was the owner of a plantation in Georgia but was heavily in debt.
+Afterward, the governor offered a $500 reward for Hamilton’s apprehension, but he wasn’t captured.
+When Hamilton came to Kansas, he owned a plantation in Georgia but was heavily in debt.

 At the close of the Kansas-Missouri Border War, he returned to Georgia, was stripped of everything by his creditors, took bankruptcy, and went to Texas, where he engaged in horse raising.